engineyard/ey-docs/pages/ssl-certificates.md

 ![SSL Cert](images/cloudsslcertificates.jpg)

   3\.
-Give your SSL cert a name.
-Use the SSL Certificate Name field.
+Give your SSL certificate a name.
+Use the **SSL Certificate Name** field.
   4\.
-Click on Upload SSL Certificate radio button.
+Click on **Upload SSL Certificate** radio button.
   5\.
-Paste in your certificate in the SSL Certificate text area.
+Paste in your certificate in the **SSL Certificate** text area.
   6\.
-Paste in your key in the SSL Certificate Key text area.
+Paste in your key in the **SSL Certificate Key** text area.
   7\.
-Optionally you may need to add a SSL Certificated Chain.
+Optionally you may need to add a **SSL Certificate Chain**.
   8\.
 Click **Add Certificates** button.

 ### Intermediate certificates

-If you're using a company that provides an intermediate certificate, be aware that Step #5. is where you'll insert your intermediate certificate in the SSL Certificate Chain field.
+If you're using a company that provides an intermediate certificate, be aware that *Step 5* is where you'll insert your intermediate certificate in the **SSL Certificate Chain** field.

 <h3 id="SSL2">1b.
 Generate a self-signed certificate</h3>

 Skip down to <a href="SSL3">2.
-Choose certificate in your application</a> section if you're adding your *Production* certificate.
+Choose certificate in your application</a> section if you're adding a legitimate certificate.

 What is a Self-Signed Certificate?
 See what [WikiPedia](http://en.wikipedia.org/wiki/Self-signed_certificate) has to say about the topic.

-Optionally, if you want to need to test/develop SSL features without a valid certificate you can use a Self-Signed Certificate.
-Use the steps below to generate a certificate.
+Optionally, if you want to develop SSL features and don't want to or don't need to spend money on a staging SSL certificate, this can be a good option.
+Follow these steps to generate a Self-Signed Certificate for your Engine Yard Cloud account.

 ![SSL Cert](images/sslselfsigned.jpg)